 For over 100 years, Tex Tech Industries has committed itself to continuously developing and providing high-performance textiles that meet the requirements of complex and demanding industrial applications.
-As one of the world’s leading needle and woven fabric manufacturers, our research and development department is well-equipped with an advanced development facility, a drive for innovation, and a thirst for knowledge, which, combined, often result in breakthroughs in the engineered textiles sector.
+As one of the world’s leading needle and woven fabric manufacturers, our research and development department is well-equipped with an advanced development facility, a drive for innovation, and a thirst for knowledge, which, combined, often result in breakthroughs in the technical textiles sector.
 For our expert team, the latter two qualities extend beyond the walls of our facility and confines of our products into broader research and development ventures, including international research collaborations focused on high-performance textiles.

 The Positive Potential of Through-thickness Fiber Orientation on Through-thickness Permeability

-In late October 2019, one of our Product Development Engineers—Keith Sharp, Ph.D.— co-authored research article on the potential advantages of 3D woven fabrics (3D-WFs) with high through-thickness fiber content for structural applications.
+In late October 2019, one of our Product Development Specialists—Keith Sharp, Ph.D.— co-authored research article on the potential advantages of 3D woven fabrics (3D-WFs) with high through-thickness fiber content for structural applications.
 Completed with research partners David May, Björn Willenbacher, Jan Semar, and Peter Mitschang from the Institute for Composite Materials (IVW) in Germany, the study tackled the issues of high lay-up requirements and sensitivity to delamination when using 2D textile fabrics and the difficulty impregnating when using thicker traditional 3D woven fabrics.
 The team believed that by integrating through-thickness oriented fibers in 3D woven fabrics, they could achieve more promising results from through-thickness permeability tests.

 Testing the Theory